When you use mind maps, you probably like to combine minimalism and mind mapping.

 Add enough information to the map to make it clear for you.
 Other people don’t need your map to study.
 You create the map for yourself.
 Open up your mind map tool, create a map, and add your keywords.
 Of course, you can use a mind map template.

 Combine this minimalist mind map with the master mind map concept.
 Also, remove environmental clutter.
-When you do that, you are well on your way to create a noise-free learning experience.
+When you do that, you are well on your way to creating a noise-free learning experience.

 Remove the clutter in your map as much as possible.
 This may take some time, but the benefits are well worth the small investment.